dotdigitize/legion_agi/README.md

 ### The Role of Open-Source Models in AGI Development

-Open-source models like **LLaMA 3.1: 8B** and **Gemma2: 2B** have proven to be extremely versatile for a range of tasks such as text generation, commonsense reasoning, and even symbolic reasoning.
-These models are optimized for performance across a range of tasks, and their open-source nature allows the broader community to contribute to improvements and innovations.
+Open-source models like **LLaMA 3.1: 8B** and **Gemma2: 2B** that are used in the code sample provided here, have proven to me to be extremely versatile for a range of tasks such as text generation, commonsense reasoning, and even symbolic reasoning.
+These models are optimized with performance in mind across a range of tasks, and their open-source nature allows the broader community to contribute to improvements and innovations.

-By integrating open-source models like **LLaMA** and **Gemma**, **Legion AI** ensures that the project remains accessible and collaborative.
-This choice also aligns with the project's mission of advancing AGI through community-driven research, rather than relying on closed, commercial models.
+By integrating open-source models like **LLaMA** and **Gemma** for example, **Legion AI** ensures that the project remains accessible and collaborative.
+This choice also aligns with the project's mission of advancing towards AGI through community-driven research, rather than relying on closed, commercial models.

 ### Why Collaboration Matters